"Play is the highest form of learning". Albert Einstein

 Essential Question: What is Pre-K?

-We also have a SCIS classroom located at the Willis Avenue Site.
+We also have a two SCIS classrooms located at the Brook Avenue Site.
 In SCIS classes (sometimes called pre-K integrated co-teaching (ICT) classes), preschool students with Individualized Education Programs (IEPs) can learn and play alongside their nondisabled peers.
 Preschool students with IEPs that recommend SCIS are placed in SCIS classes by their local Committee on Preschool Special Education (CPSE).
 SCIS classes include preschool children with and without disabilities and have both a general education teacher and a special education teacher.
 The teachers work together throughout the day to adapt and modify instruction and ensure the entire class has access to the general education curriculum.

 Special Class Services (12:1:2 and 8:1:2)